AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **User Accelerator Preview** integrates AWS Global Accelerator with Aviatrix User VPN to reduce user access latency.
  - **Azure Native Peering** supports VNET to VNET native peering in the same Azure subscription.
 Cross subscription is not supported.
 To configure, go to Peering -> Azure Peering.
  - **C5n Instance** is now supported.
 With C5n.18xlarge, InsaneMode IPSEC performance reaches 25Gbps.
- - **Select Subnets for TGW Attachment** provides by REST API the flexibility to select which subnet to attach to AWS Transit Gateway (TGW).
+ - **Select Subnets for TGW Attachment** provides by API the flexibility to select which subnet to attach to AWS Transit Gateway (TGW).
- - **Reuse Azure Resource Group** provides by REST API the ability to reuse the VNET resource group when launching an Azure gateway.
+ - **Reuse Azure Resource Group** provides by API the ability to reuse the VNET resource group when launching an Azure gateway.

 2. Routing Policies
 ---------------------